-Examples of lifestyle changes to manage autoimmune forms of arthritis include:
+Examples of lifestyle approaches to managing autoimmune forms of arthritis

-- Regular exercise, especially types that improve the range of motion in joints.
-Walking, water aerobics, and other low-impact aerobic exercises are especially beneficial.
+- Getting regular exercise: Some types of physical activity can improve the range of motion in the joints.
+Walking, water aerobics, and other low impact aerobic exercises are especially beneficial.

-- Stopping smoking.
-Smoking can worsen the symptoms of many types of autoimmune arthritis.
+- Quitting smoking, if applicable: Smoking can worsen the symptoms of many types of autoimmune arthritis.

-- Eating a healthful diet to maintain a healthy weight puts less pressure on painful joints.
+- Eating a well-balanced diet: A nutritious diet can help people maintain a moderate weight, putting less pressure on painful joints.

-A person who has autoimmune arthritis should also talk to their doctor about other steps they can take to improve their overall health.
+A person with autoimmune arthritis should also talk with a doctor about other steps they can take to improve their overall health.

-The long-term effects of autoimmune arthritis can depend on the type a person has.
+The long-term effects of autoimmune arthritis can depend on the type of disease.

 Sometimes, people with RA may experience such severe joint complications that they require surgery.
-There is a variety of surgical options available, including spinal fusion for ankylosing spondylitis or a hip replacement for other arthritis types.
+Various surgical options are available, including joint repair or replacement.

-Identifying and treating autoimmune arthritis as quickly as possible helps to minimize any complications.
+Identifying and treating autoimmune arthritis as quickly as possible helps minimize any complications.

-Autoimmune arthritis can have significant effects on a person’s life.
+Autoimmune arthritis can have significant effects on a person’s quality of life.
 However, many treatments are available that can help a person with autoimmune arthritis live a healthier, happier life.

-People should talk to their doctor about the best approaches for treating autoimmune arthritis, as well as healthful lifestyle changes they can make.
+People should talk with a doctor about the best approaches to treating autoimmune arthritis and the lifestyle changes that may be beneficial.